Yanivv77/MyCourses/README.md

 3. Applied Machine Learning in Python
 4. Applied Text Mining in Python
 5. Applied Social Network Analysis in Python

+## UM Applied Data Science with Python Specialization
+1. Understanding and Visualizing Data with Python
+2. Inferential Statistical Analysis with Python
+3. Fitting Statistical Models to Data with Python

 ***

 # IBM